Subhuti/AirTrack-Lite/README.md

-# ⚠️ AirTrack Lite is a publicly visible demonstration build.
+# ⚠️ AirTrack Lite is a publicly accesible demonstration build.
 It is NOT open-source.

 The full AirTrack system is distributed via private repositories